Tennessee gun-control push at crossroads as proposal stalls

 Lt.
 Gov. Randy McNally, who runs the Senate, has said the governor’s proposal strikes the right balance.

-The path ahead is unclear, and Lee’s plan still hasn’t been put onto a bill.
+Lee’s plan still hasn’t been put onto a bill.
 As Senate Democrats called for a vote on the proposal, Sen. Jeff Yarbro of Nashville on Thursday tried to force a floor vote on a similar plan.
 Republicans rejected it on procedural grounds.

 Republican House Speaker Cameron Sexton said he’s committed only to finding “the best path forward to protect Tennessee children.”